 Due to a lack of official FDA guidelines, CBD companies are not permitted to make dosing suggestions or therapeutic claims regarding their products.
 This has lead to a confusing environment in which patients are left largely to make their own decisions regarding how much, how often, and what kind of CBD to take.

 Basic Delivery Methods

 CBD applied topically is the most concentrated way to administer CBD.
 As a lipophilic substance, CBD tends to accumulate in fatty tissue, and it is very poorly absorbed systemically when administered topically.
-However, this means that a little goes a long way, as the majority of CBD applied will stay in the location where its applied, making this useful for specific skin, muscle, or joint targets.
+However, this means that a little goes a long way, as the majority of CBD applied will stay in the location where its applied.

-CBD absorbed under the tongue is more effective than oral CBD because it is directly taken up into the bloodstream through the sublingual and buccal mucosa, bypassing the extensive first-pass metabolism to which most hydrophobic drugs are subjected.
+CBD absorbed under the tongue is preferred by many over oral CBD because it is directly taken up into the bloodstream through the sublingual and buccal mucosa, bypassing the extensive first-pass metabolism to which most hydrophobic drugs are subjected.
 Sublingual CBD products are by far the most popular dosage form because they provide the most “bang for your buck.”
 By offering higher bioavailability than most non-nano-emulsified ingestible products, they allow an economical amount of CBD to be therapeutically effective.

 However, they are messy, don’t always taste good, and are difficult to use.
 The fact that the user is responsible for sucking exactly the right volume into the dropper leads to inconsistent dosing and waste.

 Advanced CBD Delivery Methods